Q&A with Executive Head Chef

-Our Executive Head Chef, Thomas Rhodes, is the name behind the food at Twickenham Stadium, providing exceptional food experiences for our guests.
-Thomas sits in the hot seat to answer some questions.
+Our Executive Head Chef, Thomas Rhodes, is one of the names behind the food at Twickenham Stadium, providing exceptional food experiences for our guests.
+Since it's Chef Appreciation Week, Tom sits in the hot seat to answer some questions.

 Name: Thomas Rhodes